Fireworks Use Not Allowed

 For more information on fireworks, please contact Fire Prevention at 512-930-8093.

-- In 2010, U.S. hospital emergency rooms treated an estimated 8,600 people for fireworks related injuries; 57% of 2010 emergency room fireworks-related injuries were to the extremities and 37% were to the head.
+In 2018, U.S. hospital emergency rooms treated an estimated 9,100 people for fireworks related injuries; half of those injuries were to the extremities and 34% were to the eye or other parts of the head.
+Children younger than 15 years of age accounted for more than one-third (36%) of the estimated 2018 injuries.